 What causes type 2 diabetes?

 The exact cause of type 2 diabetes is unknown.
 It seems to run in families.
-But, it often takes other factors to bring on the disease.
-This might be obesity or physical inactivity.
+But, it often takes other factors to bring on the disease such as obesity, physical inactivity, or taking certain medicines.

 What are the risk factors for type 2 diabetes?